Panopticon772/near-dark/README.md

 # near-dark
 As a fan of RPG games I wanted to make a world page for an imaginary game.

+Made with HTML, CSS, and JavaScript.
+Font Awesome for Icons.

 Thanks to these artists for these great photos:

 Fog Forest - Jaymantri - https://www.pexels.com/photo/nature-forest-trees-fog-4827/